 // Introduction and Background

-This manual explains both the live front-end website as well as the Administration console for this booking and event management system.
+This manual explains both the live front-end website as well as the Administration console for this booking and event management system, a feature-rich extension that is built on top of opencart.

 Definition:

 The Event Scheduler System is based on OpenCart ecommerce shopping platform software which an open source platform that falls under the general public license.
 Event Scheduler is a modular platform that is customised for selling tickets and managing bookings for events.
 A complete system with integrated communication with all the parts of the ticketing and booking processes and procedures.